 Reviews are by BLU community.
 Writeup & commentary by BLU contributor Elizabeth

 The glorious thing about summer biking gear is that you really don’t need much of it.
-Summer weather was made for hopping on a bike and turning every errands into a joyride.
-Embrace the heat, or put some spoke lights on your wheels and feel the magic of late-night rides on quieter streets.
-Masks are serving a dual function of keeping summer buggies out of our mouths.
+Summer weather was made for hopping on a bike and turning everyday errands into a joyride.
+Embrace the heat, or put some spoke lights on your wheels and feel the magic of late-night rides.

 With that said, here are some tips for new riders, longer trips, or hard workouts.
 There’s nothing mind-blowing here, just some bike-specific tweaks that can make summer riding more pleasant.

 Sunscreen - don’t forget the backs of your hands, since they’re totally exposed out there.
 If your shirt rides up to show a little strip of your back, sunscreen that part, too.
 You’ll thank yourself when you try to lie down afterwards.